QuiltMC/quilt-mappings/CONTRIBUTING.md

 ## Guide: Triage Categories

-Triage categories ensure that important, but small PRs--like bugfixes--are merged quickly, while large changes--like a naming refactor--are throughly reviewed before they are merged.
+Triage categories ensure that important, but small PRs--like bugfixes--are merged quickly, while large changes--like a naming refactor--are thoroughly reviewed before they are merged.

 Aside from the main triage categories, QM also divides its PRs by the type of Minecraft version they target: releases and snapshots, with the former having longer review times and aiming for more stability.